 - Online courses

-The Catalog of CALPRO Professional Development Resources represents a comprehensive guide to CALPRO’s many professional development products and services for administrators and teachers in California.
+The CALPRO Catalog of Online Options for Professional Learning represents a comprehensive guide to CALPRO’s many professional development products and services for administrators and teachers in California.

-The catalog provides information about workshops, online courses, and publications related to helping adult learners.
+The catalog provides information about workshops, online courses, self–assessments and other web-based resources related to helping adult learners through online professional learning.